BillFarber/oauth2-server-template/README.md

 git clone https://github.com/BillFarber/oauth2-server-template.git oauth-server cd oauth-server

+# Set up and start the server.
+# Uses fixed secrets that work with the Python app.
+# Use if you plan to test the automatic OAuth flow with the Python callback server.
+This is good for initially verifying the setup.
+./scripts/setup-with-fixed-secrets.sh`

-# Set up and start the server (generates new random secrets)
+# Set up and start the server.
+# ⚠️ **Note**: This generates new random secrets each time.
+# Use if you are ready to integrate with a real server.
 ./scripts/setup.sh
 ```

-> ⚠️ **Note**: This generates new random secrets each time.
-If you plan to test the **automatic OAuth flow with the Python callback server** across multiple project copies, use `./scripts/setup-with-fixed-secrets.sh` instead for consistent secrets.

 The server will be available at:
 - **OAuth2 Server (Public)**: http://localhost:4444/health/ready